6.6. Contributions

 code_review: true

-branch, which can be saved in a file named .github/rulesets/main.json
+branch, which can be saved as .github/rulesets/main.json

 :